TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/data-formats/_index.md

 ---
 title: "Data Formats"
 description: ""
-aliases: [/integrations/data-formats, /reference/data-formats]
+aliases:
+  [
+    /integrations/data-formats,
+    /reference/data-formats,
+    /the-things-stack/concepts/data-formats,
+  ]
 weight: 3
 ---

-The streaming data integrations provide multiple formats for the delivery of application uplink messages and downlink queue operations.
-This section will delve into the common formats used by them.
+{{% tts %}} sends and receives application data from the various integrations in JSON format.
+This documentation provides some examples of these messages.

 <!--more-->

-Read about LoRaWAN® message types in [The Things Network documentation](https://www.thethingsnetwork.org/docs/lorawan/message-types/).
+These message are closely related to LoRaWAN® message types.
+Read more about them in [The Things Network documentation](https://www.thethingsnetwork.org/docs/lorawan/message-types/).

-## JSON

-The JSON message format is described in the sections below.

 {{< note >}} Empty fields are omitted from payloads.
 As such, if a certain field has a value of `""`, `0` or `false` it will not be present in the message. {{</ note >}}